Originally published on November 14, 2019, updated May 19, 2023

 With careful inventory management, your goal should be to minimize the number of items flagged for long-term storage fees.
 But, as any retailer knows, sometimes you will have inventory that does not move as expected.
 When that happens, we advocate proactive management so that your investments in inventory and storage generate as much ROI as possible.

 Amazon uses the Inventory Performance Index to establish a baseline for inventory performance.
-You can track this metric on the Inventory Performance Dashboard, which also provides customized recommendations for FBA sales growth and cost reduction.
+You can track this metric on the Inventory Performance Dashboard, which provides customized recommendations for FBA sales growth and cost reduction.
 This score is updated weekly based on your ongoing inventory management.

 Need help improving your IPI score?
 Check out this free checklist.